cloudflare/terraform-provider-cloudflare/docs/data-sources/worker_script.md

 <a id="nestedatt--tail_consumers"></a>
 ### Nested Schema for `tail_consumers`

-Required:

-- `service` (String) Name of Worker that is to be the consumer.

 Optional:

 - `environment` (String) Optional environment if the Worker utilizes one.
 - `namespace` (String) Optional dispatch namespace the script belongs to.

+Read-Only:

+- `service` (String) Name of Worker that is to be the consumer.